Section 8 Leased Housing Assistance

 These limits are adjusted annually based on median income in Cayuga County and were last updated in June, 2018.

 If you meet the income standards, we encourage you to apply!
 Applications may be obtained at our 60 Clark Street location, and "in-person" is our preferred method of applying so that we may answer any questions that arise during the process.
 However, if stopping by our office is not an option, we may be able to mail an application to you.
 Simply contact us, and we'll do our best to get an application to you.

-If you are approved, you will be added to the waitlist, and when your name reaches the top of the waiting list, we will meet with you and provide you with a rental voucher.
+If you are approved, you will be added to the waitlist.
+When your name reaches the top of the waiting list we will meet with you and provide you with a rental voucher.

 The average applicant to Homsite's Section 8 Housing Choice Voucher Program experiences a wait of 3.5 years.